jmuganga54/The-Modern-Javascript/02 Setting up Your Machine/README.md

 [Sublime Text](https://www.sublimetext.com/)

-[WebStorm](https://www.jetbrains.com/webstorm/) It's more of an idea than  a text editor but for this course we don't need a lot of those features.
+[WebStorm](https://www.jetbrains.com/webstorm/) It's more of an IDE(Intergrated Development Environment) than  a text editor but for this course we don't need a lot of those features.
 I prefer a visual studio code.

 *Extension to be installed*
 * Sublime text keymap: This plug in is going to switch the keyboard shortcuts for Visual studio code from their defaults to default popularized by Sublime TEXT.